birkheadc/homepage_front/README.md

 <button onClick={Theme.handleChangeTheme}>Theme</button>
 ```

-At first glance this seems like just a move convoluted way of doing the same thing, and it does make the code a bit less concise.
+At first glance this seems like just a more convoluted way of doing the same thing, and it does make the code a bit less concise.
 But it has two benefits:
 - Easier to update later.
 If I want to change what happens when clicking the button -- maybe to add a sound effect-- I can just update the handleChangeTheme function.
 - Removes autonomy from a simple button, which probably shouldn't be calling random functions willy-nilly.